 Consider the example of a team of far-flung consultants that did a check-in upon gathering to work together for a week.
 The team had collaborated for years and knew one another well.
 But because the first few check-in participants spoke for too long, group members were tired and anxious to get to work by the time the latter members spoke.
 And so they abandoned the check-in.
 A gentle reminder to be brief to those who spoke first—from a leader or even a participant—could have prevented this issue.
 Use your authority as leader to ensure that the check-in works for everyone in the group.

-It sounds strange, but a simple timer can be a useful tool to manage check-in prompts that elicit longer responses.
-Set it for the allotted time—say 45 seconds—and tell group members that they should wrap up their remarks when they hear the alarm.
-After the initial 6 people, you often won’t even need the timer anymore; group members will have a felt sense of how long they should speak.
+It sounds odd, but a timer can be a useful tool to manage check-in prompts that elicit longer responses.
+Set it for the allotted time—say 90 seconds—and tell group members that they should wrap up their remarks when they hear the alarm.
+After the initial 4-6 people, you typically won’t need the timer anymore; group members will have a felt sense of how long they should speak.

 Practice makes perfect with check-ins; the more your group does them, the more skilled group members will become at contributing meaningfully within the form’s constraints.